lemlac/mulem/docs/reference.md

 --)
 ```

-In order to return a function, you need to write `out(x: T): T`.
+In order to return a function, you need to write as fn(x: T): T`.
 The next function's parameters go in parentheses.
 The rest of the block below it becomes the body of the next function.
 If it's inside another block like `do` or `then`, there needs to be an explicit `return` at the bottom of the block to make it clear that the curried function ends there.

 ```
 curryFn(a: char) =           -- Complex return type, left to inference
     print("In function 1: {a}")
     if bool then            -- New block.
-        out(b: char)        -- Return function.
+        as fn(b: char)      -- Return function.
         print("In function 2: {b}")
-        out(c: char)
+        as fn(c: char)
         print("In function 3: {c}")
         return              -- End of curry chain.
     print("Didn't go")      -- This doesn't run if b is True.